Will Outdoor Concerts and Events be the First to Make a Big Comeback in 2021?

 Furthermore, the CDC guidelines continue to recommend avoiding large events if possible.
 Their current recommendations state that the “CDC continues to recommend that large gatherings be avoided.
 This guidance is intended for those who are planning a large event, such as sporting events, concerts, festivals, conferences, parades, or weddings.”

-All of this means that summer concerts look iffy at best.
+All of this means that summer concerts, indoors and outdoors, look iffy at best.

 What to Expect With Fall 2021 Concerts and Events